AugurProject/augur-core/README.md

 	# make code updatable + work with etherex & chow (bitsquare, coineffine other decentralized exchanges as well)
 	# stablecoin
 	# VPM
+	# separate Branches might compete over different parameter-families, it may be advantageous for the blockchain itself to impose “Reasonable Bounds” on possible choices for parameters.
+Branches themselves may impose “Reasonable Bounds” on Market-specific parameters, (b, content-tags, trading/audit fees).

 ### Version 0.4 (Awesome fun stuff - April):
 	# go over stuff in close and redeem txs